easylearningscores/Triton_AI4Earth/README.md

   <br>Shaded region shows the absolute difference between prediction and observation.</em>
 </div>

-##### 🔥Note: The results can be replicated by training for 1,000 epochs on eight 40 GB A100 GPUs using the hyperparameters we have released.
+##### 🔥Note: The results can be replicated by training for 1,000 epochs on 8 40GB-A100 GPUs using the hyperparameters we have released.

 ----------